HigherOrderCO/Kind/DOCUMENTATION.md

   case e : ?
 ```

-Simple: we can replace `???` by anything, and the program will check.
+Simple: we can replace `?` with anything, and the program will check.
 That's
-because we technically proved all the cases, so the case expression just
+because, technically, we proved all the cases, so the case expression just
-returns the motive.
-That allows us to use Empty to prove any theorem:
+returns the motive directly, allowing us to write anything on it!
+That can be
+used derive any theorem given a value of type Empty:

 ```haskell
 import Base@0